marcelkalveram/awesome-product-engineer/README.md

 ### Process

-- [Escaping The Build Trap](https://melissaperri.com/book) - Explains how organizations get stuck focusing on outputs instead of outcomes, and how to align product development with real business value.
+- [Escaping The Build Trap](https://melissaperri.com/book) - Explains how to align product development with real business value.
-- [Shape Up](https://basecamp.com/shapeup) - Describes Basecamp’s approach to product development with fixed cycles, small bets, and shaped work to reduce risk and overplanning.
+- [Shape Up](https://basecamp.com/shapeup) - Describes Basecamp’s approach to product development to reduce risk and overplanning.
-- [Continuous Discovery Habits](https://www.amazon.com/Continuous-Discovery-Habits-Discover-Products/dp/1736633309) - A practical guide to making continuous customer discovery a core habit in product teams.
+- [Continuous Discovery Habits](https://www.amazon.com/Continuous-Discovery-Habits-Discover-Products/dp/1736633309) - A practical guide to making continuous customer discovery a core habit.

 ### User discovery

 - [The Mom Test](https://www.momtestbook.com/) - Teaches how to talk to customers and validate product ideas without getting biased or misleading feedback.
-- [User Story Mapping](https://www.amazon.com/User-Story-Mapping-Discover-Product/dp/1491904909/) - Introduces story mapping as a technique to visualize user journeys, prioritize features, and create a shared understanding of product scope.
+- [User Story Mapping](https://www.amazon.com/User-Story-Mapping-Discover-Product/dp/1491904909/) - Introduces story mapping as a technique to create a shared understanding of product scope.

 ## Tools